Maestro by Oteligence · Java Observability

 Yes — in two ways:

 2. Scored instrumentation controls span volume.
 Oteligence adds 1.2–1.5× baseline.
 Blanket @WithSpan on all methods adds 10–30×.
-Estimated APM platform cost reduction at scale: ~30%.
+Fewer noisy spans means less data ingested by your APM platform.